 To do this as a stock plan administrator, you have to cut through the noise and the stress that your employees generally experience as part of their day-to-day office life.
 Sometimes it’s easy, but often – it’s really hard!
-So, to help you make the most of the next few weeks, we’ve compiled a list of the things you can do RIGHT NOW to help attract employee attention to your plan (and the associated deadlines):
+So, to help you make the most of the next few weeks, we’ve compiled a list of the things you can do RIGHT NOW that may help attract employee attention to your plan (and the associated deadlines):

 1 – Do A Treat Drop

-Everyone loves a treat, and you can use that to your advantage.
+Everyone enjoys a treat, and you can use that to your advantage.
 Ride the coattails of an upcoming holiday and do a themed, branded treat drop!
 Find a treat (healthy or otherwise, perhaps a frosted cookie or a branded pen or notepad), and drop it off on the desk of each employee you’d like to reach.
 The treat is only part of the equation – add a branded note with each treat to really emphasize your message.

 The note card should be specific, and concise – the instructions should include only what you need the employee to know or do.
 This includes any deadlines or important dates, and the action you want them to take.
-If you want to amp up the impact, you can add information about the consequences if they don’t take action.
-Just remember – shorter is always better.

 2 – Host Open Office Hours

 Office hours provide an open avenue for your employees to get their questions answered in a one-on-one setting (may be less intimidating than raising a hand in a large group).
 Find an open but informal space, like a breakroom or other open lounge area, and post up for a specific time frame.

 To maximize your time, try to promote your scheduled office hours a few days in advance.
 Word of mouth can help too: by asking people if they have any questions they’d like to share, you can direct their attendance to the office hours and tell them to bring a friend.
 Not only can you answer their personalized questions, you can put a friendly face and a tailored message to their participation in your plan.